AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 #### Enhancements {#enhancements}

-This release includes the following bug fixes:
+This release includes the following enhancements:

-* You can use a **[!UICONTROL Reset]** button to clear any changes, reset the password, and restore the configuration to its default state.
+* In Administrative Tools panel > Dynamic Media Configuration, you can now use the **[!UICONTROL Reset]** button to clear any changes, reset the password, and restore the configuration to its default state.

-* A sourcing folder cannot be empty and must contain at least one asset, as empty folders cannot be published from Brand Portal to AEM.
+* Brand Portal validates sourcing folder to ensure it contains at least one asset before publishing to AEM, helping prevent incomplete publishes.

 ## Previous releases